Stem Cell Therapy

 Human Amniotic Stem Cell Therapy:

-The latest in stem cell technology is the use of human amniotic cells in the form of injection or tissue.
+The latest in stem cell technology is the use of human amniotic cells in the form of tissue.
 Cells from the amniotic sac and fluid are rich in stem cells that have components that adults marrow stem cells do not have.
 This makes them ideal for use in regenerative medicine.

 Amniotic stem cells have been in use for over 10 years and are considered safe by the FDA.
 They are harvested from a mother during C-sections bringing no harm to newborns.